marsonwork/Black-Box/README.md

 # Black-Box
-A journey of raspberry pi being used as NAS
+A journey of raspberry pi being used as NAS and media server.

 ## What is Black-Box?